Cash Flow Chart

 The cash flow chart is a great analytical tool that brings a real added value to the financial analysis process.
-This document is sometimes often poorly known by financial analysts because the individual accounts do not currently provide for it in France.
+This document is sometimes often poorly known by financial analysts.
+Since the individual accounts do not currently provide for it in France.
 It is important to know how to read and interpret this financial statement and integrate it into the overall approach of financial analysis.

 Importance of the Cash Flow Chart

-The flow chart is an essential document to implement or understand the financial management of a company because it traces all the origins and uses of cash of a period.
+The flow chart is an essential document to implement or understand the financial management of a company.
+Since because it traces all the origins and uses of cash of a period.

 It tracks all cash flows, cash receipts, and disbursements, for a period.
 It explains how one passes from the balance sheet of the year N-1 to the balance sheet of the year N. For this reason, it is said that it provides a dynamic view of the balance sheet.

 Cash flows are Grouped into three Families

-- Cash flow from operations (FTA) : it indicates which cash surplus was generated by the company’s own activity resulting from its turnover;
+- (FTA) Cash flow from activities: it indicates which cash surplus was generated by the company’s own activity resulting from its turnover;

-- Cash flow from investing (FTI) : it shows the disbursements resulting from the acquisition of fixed assets, net of cash received from the sale of fixed assets;
+- (FTI) Cash flow from investing: it shows the disbursements resulting from the acquisition of fixed assets, net of cash received from the sale of fixed assets;

-- Cash flow from financing (FTF) : it tracks all cash inflows and outflows relating to financing choices: capital contribution, payment of dividends, loans issued and repaid, amounts lent by shareholders, etc
+- (FTF) Cash flow from financing: it tracks all cash inflows and outflows relating to financing choices: capital contribution, payment of dividends, loans issued and repaid, amounts lent by shareholders, etc.

 The flow table is comparable to a document that would track all household cash inflows and outflows.
 The balance sheet is a static and cumulative document.
 The financing plan constitutes the forecast cash flow statement as part of a business plan.
 It is the central tool for implementing financing choices in the context of a business plan.